xvrzhao/gvm/README.md

 ### Download the binary

-Download the binary correspond to your OS in [Releases Page](https://github.com/xvrzhao/gvm/releases).
+Another way is downloading the binary file corresponding to your operating system in the [Releases Page](https://github.com/xvrzhao/gvm/releases).

 ## Commands